 \subsection{Graph Neural Network Based Models}

-A graph neural network (GNN) is an artificial neural network that processes data in the form of graphs \citep{scarselli2008graph}, and GNN also plays a vital role in stock market prediction.
-CNNs are designed to function on Euclidean structured data, while GNNs are able to operate on irregularly structured data.
-The structure of GNNs is composed of nodes and edges, by which it can model the relationship between entities.
-In the stock market prediction task, the nodes of a graph usually represent companies or stocks, while the edges of a graph usually represent the relationship between different companies or stocks.
-The share prices of linked companies usually increase and decrease simultaneously.
-For example, once a piece of good news is published, the corresponding stocks will surge immediately.
-Therefore, it is essential to take relationships into account.
-This chapter will introduce the four main graph-based models, which are GNN, and its variant, Graph Convolutional Networks (GCN) \citep{kipf2016semi}, and Graph Attention Networks (GAT).\\ \\ \textbf{Graph Neural Network (GNN).} Matsunaga Suzumura and Takahashi \cite{matsunaga2019exploring} used the knowledge graph to integrate the information of companies and GNN models as the individual stock prediction model.
-Knowledge graphs can well represent the relationship between entities that represent companies in the direction of stock market predictions.
-One of the paper's novelties is the backtesting approach, which is achieved by using rolling window analysis.
-Similarly, Ding et al. \cite{ding2016knowledge} developed their previous event-driven works \cite{ding2014using,ding2015deep} and proposed a Knowledge Graph Neural Tensor Network (NTN) model.
-This model encodes the entity vectors representing the relationship between entities of extracted events and feeds into the event-embedding learning process.
-This method alleviates the problem of event embedding suffering the limitation of revealing the syntactic or semantic relationships between two events.
+GNN is a type of artificial neural network that process data in the form of graphs, as outlined in \citep{scarselli2008graph}.
+They play a crucial role in stock market prediction, as they are able to operate on irregularly structured data, unlike CNNs which are designed for Euclidean structured data.
+The structure of a GNN is made up of nodes and edges, which allows it to model the relationships between entities.
+In the context of stock market prediction, nodes typically represent companies or stocks and edges represent the relationships between them.
+For example, the share prices of linked companies often fluctuate simultaneously, such as when a piece of good news is released and corresponding stocks see an immediate surge.
+This highlights the importance of taking relationships into account when making predictions.
+This chapter will explore four main graph-based models: GNN, Graph Convolutional Networks (GCN) \citep{kipf2016semi}, and Graph Attention Networks (GAT).

+\textbf{Graph Neural Network (GNN).} Matsunaga, Suzumura and Takahashi \cite{matsunaga2019exploring} employed a knowledge graph to integrate information on companies and GNN models as a means of predicting individual stock performance.
+The use of knowledge graphs allows for the representation of relationships between entities that represent companies in the context of stock market predictions.
+One of the key contributions of the paper is the utilization of a backtesting approach through rolling window analysis.
+Similarly, Ding et al. \cite{ding2016knowledge} built upon their previous event-driven works \cite{ding2014using,ding2015deep} by introducing a Knowledge Graph Neural Tensor Network (NTN) model.
+This model encodes the entity vectors that represent the relationship between entities of extracted events and feeds them into the event-embedding learning process, addressing the limitation of event embedding in revealing syntactic or semantic relationships between events.